picalexs/Quizzy/README.md

 ## DevOps & Cloud Architecture

 As part of the DevOps team, I contributed to designing and implementing the cloud architecture and essential services for Quizzy.
-Our infrastructure leverages several AWS services:
+Our infrastructure leverages several AWS services to ensure reliability, scalability, and security:

-- **EC2:** For scalable compute resources.
+- **EC2:** Hosts our backend and frontend applications using Docker containers, enabling scalable compute resources.
-- **S3:** For file and asset storage, including course PDFs.
+- **S3:** Stores files and assets, including course PDFs, for reliable and cost-effective storage.
-- **ECR:** To store and manage Docker container images.
+- **ECR:** Serves as a container registry to manage and version Docker images.
-- **RDS:** For reliable and scalable database management.
+- **RDS:** Provides a managed, scalable, and secure relational database.
-- **CloudWatch:** For monitoring, logging, and alerting.
+- **CloudWatch:** Facilitates monitoring, logging, and alerting across all AWS resources.

-We used **Docker** for containerizing both frontend and backend applications, ensuring consistent deployment environments and scalability.
+We used **Docker** to containerize both the frontend and backend, ensuring consistent environments for development, testing, and production.
+Docker Compose is used for orchestrating multi-service development environments.

+### CI/CD Pipeline

-Our CI/CD pipeline is managed with **GitHub Actions**:
+Our CI/CD pipeline is orchestrated with **GitHub Actions** and designed for robustness and automation:

-- **Continuous Integration:** Runs Maven JUnit unit tests to ensure code quality.
+- **Continuous Integration:**
+  On every push and pull request, Maven JUnit unit tests are automatically run to guarantee code quality and prevent regressions.
-- **Continuous Deployment:** On successful builds and pushes to the `main` branch, a custom script automatically deploys the application to AWS.
+- **Continuous Deployment:**
+  When code is merged into the `main` branch:
+  1. The application is built and Docker images are created.
+  2. If the build succeeds, Docker images are pushed to **AWS ECR** as a backup and for version control.
+  3. The latest Docker image is then deployed to our **EC2** instances, ensuring the running application is always up-to-date.

+### Security & Access Control

+- **Branch Protection:**
+  GitHub branches are protected to maintain code integrity.
+Force pushes are disabled, and direct pushes to protected branches are not allowed.
+Merging into `main` requires a Pull Request (PR) that must be reviewed and approved by at least one other team member **plus a DevOps team member** before merging.
+- **IAM Security:**
+  We implement strict IAM (Identity and Access Management) policies using secured IAM accounts.
+Each service and user is assigned minimal necessary permissions, following the principle of least privilege.

+These practices ensure that our deployment processes are automated, traceable, and secure, and that only thoroughly reviewed and tested code reaches production.

 ---